-If your annual turnover does not exceed EUR 20,000 (excluding VAT) you may make use of the VAT exemption for small businesses (kleineondernemersregeling or 'KOR').
+If your annual turnover does not exceed EUR 20,000 (excluding VAT) you may make use of the VAT exemption for small businesses ('kleineondernemersregeling' or 'KOR').
 By applying the KOR, you are exempt from charging VAT to customers, whereas you yourself lose your right to deduct VAT.
-If you wish to apply for the KOR in 2023, be sure to register with the Dutch Tax Authorities on time.
-Bear in mind that there is a processing time of at least 4 weeks; to apply the KOR as of 1 January 2023, you should therefore send the relevant information to the Dutch Tax Authorities by 1 December 2022 at the latest.
+If you wish to apply for the KOR in 2024, be sure to register with the Dutch Tax Authorities on time.
+Bear in mind that there is a processing time of at least 4 weeks; to apply the KOR as of 1 January 2024, you should therefore send the relevant information to the Dutch Tax Authorities before 1 December 2023 at the latest.

-Pointer: When deciding whether or not to use the KOR, you should carefully weigh all of the relevant factors.
+Pointer 1: When deciding whether or not to use the KOR, you should carefully weigh all of the relevant factors.
 This may include considering the impact on your customers' right to deduct VAT, as they may prefer a regular invoice including VAT.